 It is important that your child gets into the routine as they would for an official examination.
 As a result, your child can only bring:

 - A paper copy of the tear-off FamTest ticket at the top of your e-mail showing your child's candidate number, session and name (please note that if you turn up for the wrong session, we will not be able to accommodate you).

 - A transparent pencil case or bag.

 - A ruler.

-- Only transparent bottles of water without labels are allowed.
+- Transparent bottles of water without labels.

 - A snack for the break if you feel it is necessary.

 Products containing nuts of any kind are not permitted in the school.
 Mobile phones and other smart technology, calculators, dictionaries and any stationery displaying time tables are strictly prohibited.